5.381 Quantum Dots (New)

 Covers synthesis of a discrete size series of quantum dots, followed by synthesis of a single size of core/shell quantum dots utilizing air-free Schlenk manipulation of precursors.
 Uses characterization by absorption and fluorescence spectroscopies to rationalize the compositional/size dependence of the shell on the electronic structure of the quantum dots.
 Students acquire time traces of the fluorescence of single core and core/shell quantum dots using single molecule spectroscopic tools.
 The fluorescence on/off blinking distribution observed will be fit to a standard model.
 Students use Matlab for computational modeling of the electron and hole wavefunction in core and core/shell quantum dots.
 Analyzes several commercial applications of quantum dot technologies.

 5.381 will not be offered this semester.
-It will be instructed by M. Bawendi.
+It will be available in the Spring semester, and will be instructed by M. Bawendi.

 This class counts for a total of 3 credits.

 You can find more information at the http://www.google.com/search?&q=MIT+%2B+5.381&btnG=Google+Search&inurl=https site.